 2. Which Indian food is best for the thyroid?

 Simple home-cooked meals with Indian ingredients work best for the thyroid.
 This includes dahi, eggs, rajma, and pumpkin seeds.
 Iodized salt and haldi-based foods also work well.
+When following an Indian diet for hypothyroidism, focusing on nutrient balance and iodine-rich foods like paneer is key.

 3. Is rice bad for hypothyroidism?